Robertof/nixos-docker-sd-image-builder/README.md

 used to emulate `AArch64` and [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) is used to allow transparent execution of AArch64 binaries.

+A Terraform specification is provided in [`terraform/`](terraform/) which allows to build an SD image using a native AArch64 instance provided by Amazon EC2.
+It takes less than 10 minutes!

 ## Quick start

 Start by cloning this repo and adding your SSH key(s) in [`sd-card.nix`](sd-card.nix) by replacing the existing `ssh-ed25519 ...` placeholder.
 Customize `sd-card.nix` as you like.